e107inc/e107/README.md

 ### Reporting Bugs

 Be sure you are using the most recent version prior to reporting an issue.
-Your may report any bugs or feature requests on Github (https://github.com/e107inc/e107/issues)
+You may report any bugs or feature requests on GitHub (https://github.com/e107inc/e107/issues)

 ### Pull-Requests